DylanDijk/dylandijk.github.io/_posts/2023-01-03-git-cheatsheet.md

 - The `git checkout` command lets you navigate between the branches created by `git branch`.
 Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.
 Think of it as a way to select which line of development you’re working on.

+- you have made uncommited changes on your main branch, and you realised that this work should be on another branch:
+	- whilst on main branch use `git stash`
+	- switch to new branch `git checkout -b new-branch-name`
+	- move the uncommited changes to this new branch `git stash pop`